The tusker elephant starts the perahera, honestly carrying the casket.

 The Maligawa Tusker carrying the Sacred Tooth Relic casket during the Kandy Esala Perahera.

 The procession commences with a modest ceremony on the new moon day of Esala.
-The laity priests of the devales gather at the base of the jack tree, which has been cut and planted within the grounds of each of the four devales: Natha, Vishnu, Katharagama, and goddess Pattini.
-The first five nights feature the traditional procession known as kumbal perahera.
+The laity priests of the devales gather at the base of the jack tree, which villagers have cut and planted within the grounds of each of the four devales: Natha, Vishnu, Katharagama, and goddess Pattini.
+During the first five nights feature the traditional kumbal perahera kakes place.

 The procession exclusively revolves around the Devales sans elaborate rituals.
 On the sixth night, the kumbal perahera commences and lasts for four to five days.

 The Devala Perahera congregates in front of the Temple of the Tooth.
-The upcoming five nights are referred to as Randoli Perahera.
+Subsequently the upcoming five nights are referred to as Randoli Perahera.
 “Doli” refers to the palanquins used by the Devales to transport their golden caskets and swords.

 The Devala Perahera congregates in front of the Temple of the Tooth.
-The upcoming five nights are referred to as Randoli Perahera.
+People refer to the upcoming five nights as Randoli Perahera.
 “Doli” refers to the palanquins used by the Devales to transport their golden caskets and swords.

 Kandy Esala Perahera Women Dancers